Hino, Tokyo

 Hino (日野市, Hino-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
-As of 1 April 2021, the city had an estimated population of 187,048, and a population density of 6,800 people per km².
+As of 1 April 2021, the city had an estimated population of 187,048, and a population density of 6,800 people per km^{2}.
 The total area of the city was 27.55 sqkm.

 History

 The area of present-day Hino was part of ancient Musashi Province.
 During the Edo period, the village of Hino developed as a post station on the Kōshū Kaidō.

 In the post-Meiji Restoration cadastral reform of 1871, Hino-juku became part of Kanagawa Prefecture.
 In the reorganization of districts in 1889, Hino-juku came under the jurisdiction of Minamitama District.
 The entire district was transferred to the control of Tokyo Prefecture on April 1, 1893, at which time Hino-juku was proclaimed Hino Town under the modern municipalities system.
 The area of the town expanded through annexation of neighboring villages in 1901 and 1958.
 On November 3, 1963, Hino was elevated to city status.